Triple P Online

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to compare the efficacy of two self-help variants of the Triple P-Positive Parenting Program (Triple P Online; TPOL).
-Participants were randomly assigned to the TPOL (N=97) or Every Parent’s Self-Help workbook (Self-Help Triple P; SHTP) (N=96) interventions.
+The purpose of the study was to compare the efficacy of two self-help variants of the Triple P-Positive Parenting Program: an online version [now called Triple P Online] and a self-help workbook.
+Participants were randomly assigned to Triple P Online or Every Parent’s Self-Help workbook (Self-Help Triple P; SHTP) interventions.
 Measures utilized include the Relationship Quality Inventory (RQI), the Child Abuse Potential inventory (Brief CAP), the Client Satisfaction Questionnaire (CSQ), the Eyberg Child Behavior Inventory (ECBI), the Parenting Scale (PS), the Parenting Tasks Checklist (PTC), the Depression Anxiety Stress Scales (DASS-21), the Parental Anger Inventory (PAI), and the Parent Problem Checklist (PPC).
-Results indicate the short-term intervention effects of the Triple P Online program were not inferior to the workbook on the primary outcomes of disruptive child behavior and dysfunctional parenting as reported by both mothers and fathers.
-Both interventions were associated with significant and clinically meaningful declines from pre-intervetion to postintervention in levels of disruptive child behavior, dysfunctional parenting styles, risk of child maltreatment, and interparental conflict on both mother and father report measures.
+Results indicate that the short-term intervention effects of the Triple P Online program were not inferior to the workbook on the primary outcomes of disruptive child behavior and dysfunctional parenting as reported by both mothers and fathers.
+Both interventions were associated with significant and clinically meaningful declines from preintervention to postintervention in levels of disruptive child behavior, dysfunctional parenting styles, risk of child maltreatment, and interparental conflict on both mother and father report measures.
 Intervention effects were largely maintained at 6-month follow-up.
 Limitations include small sample size and length of follow-up.

 Length of controlled postintervention follow-up: 6 months.